Gamaliel Churata

-He arrived to Bolivia for the first time in 1917, exiled from his country for political reasons.
-After a short stay in La Paz, he stayed in Potosi, where developed an intense and fruitful literary work.
-He returned to Bolivia in 1932, after several political conflicts succeed in their country, this time to stay for more than thirty years in that country until 1964.
+He arrived in Bolivia for the first time in 1917, exiled from his country for political reasons.
+After a short stay in La Paz, he stayed in Potosi, where he developed an intense and fruitful literary work.
+He returned to Bolivia in 1932, after several political conflicts succeeded in their country, this time to stay for more than thirty years in that country until 1964.
 In 1957 (La Paz), published "El Pez de Oro" (The Golden Fish), a mix of Andean myths with avant-garde narratives.
-He died in Lima on November 8, 1969.
+He died in Lima on November 9, 1969.